nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 - The pillars to spawn the Fairy in the Desert cannot be activated, since the Fairy location is already spawned.

+- Killing Beeves with the Chainsword will make the Jewel Shard spawn on the other side of the room.

 ## Information

 Some game information might not be known from all players, but are expected to be known.

 - You can press Start to Save and exit to map at any time.
 It is possible to get stuck in a few levels, so you might need to leave that way.

+- You need to press L to switch between Red and Blue magic.
+This is easy to forget.

+- You can kill magic-colored Poultures (the flying pterodactyl-like enemies) with the Fatal Flute.

+- You can kill magic-colored Boarfoons by reflecting their thrown daggers on them.

 - To spawn the Rudy Races, you need to have a certain amount of Coins (1 for Forest, 5 for Peak and 10 for Hills) and then visit his cave in Faramore (wether he is in the cave or not).
 Visiting his cave between races is necessary to reset his spawn so he can spawn for the next race.